Crispy crostini topped with melted brie, apple slices, and candied pecans drizzled with warm honey—apple brie crostini is the perfect fall appetizer.

 All you need are these simple ingredients to make this yummy brie and apple appetizer.

-Baguette: You’ll want a fresh baguette with a crisp crust and a soft, airy interior.
+1 baguette: You’ll want a fresh baguette with a crisp crust and a soft, airy interior.
 Look for one that’s about 12 inches in length to ensure you have enough slices for your crostini.

-Olive oil: Use good-quality extra virgin olive oil.
+2 to 3 tablespoons olive oil: Use good-quality extra virgin olive oil.

 Salt: Opt for sea salt or kosher salt for the best results.
 (Although regular salt is fine if that’s all you have.)
 It balances the sweetness of the apples and honey while enhancing the savory notes of the brie.

-Apple: Select a crisp, slightly tart variety like Honeycrisp or Pink Lady.
+1 apple: Select a crisp, slightly tart variety like Honeycrisp or Pink Lady.
 You could also use a Granny Smith apple.

-Candied pecans: You can find sugared or candied pecans in the salad topping section of the produce aisle or in the snack and baking aisles.
+1/4 cup candied pecans: You can find sugared or candied pecans in the salad topping section of the produce aisle or in the snack and baking aisles.
 We buy them chopped, but you can also chop them at home.

-Honey: Pick high-quality honey to enhance the overall taste.
+1/4 cup honey: Pick high-quality honey to enhance the overall taste.
 Possibly find a local specialty honey store with delicious, pure honey.

 How to Make Apple Brie Crostini